mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 <video autoplay loop style="max-width:100%;display:block;margin:0 auto"><source src="../webm/flixnet_pathview2.webm" type="video/webm"></video>

 I've set the left margin previously to 100 px and the width of a game box to be 240x135.
-In addition, there's a 10px spacing between the element, giving the full width of a box to 250.
-The center of the current item will be at 100 + 250/2 = 225 on the path; counting backwards, the previous item will be at 100 - 250 * 0.5, and the position where the new elements will appear when scrolling will be at 100 - 250 * 1.5.
+In addition, there's a 10px spacing between the elements, giving the full width of a box to 250.
+The center of the current-item would be at 100 + 250/2 = 225 on the path, but to make it align with the collection label, I'll shift it 5px (half of the spacing) to the left, making the X center to be 220px.
+Counting backwards, the previous-item will be at 220 - 250, and the one before that (the leftmost postion, where the new elements will appear when scrolling) at 220 - 250 * 2.

 All right, let's change the horizontal ListView into a PathView: